43+ Horror Movies That Take Place in Winter

 Frozen (2010)

-Childhood friends Dan and Joe, along with Dan’s girlfriend Parker, are skiing at a resort in New England when a storm starts coming in and the resort starts to close down for the week.
-The trio begs a chairlift operator to let them go on one more run, but a miscommunication results in the friends being trapped in the chairlift as the ski area closes down around them.
+Childhood friends Dan and Joe, along with Dan’s girlfriend Parker, are skiing in New England before the resort closes down for a week due to an incoming storm.
+The trio begs a chairlift operator to let them go on one more run, but a miscommunication results in the friends being trapped in the chairlift after the resort closes.
 Slowly they realize no one has noticed them and help may not arrive for five days.

 Snowpiercer (2013)

-Set at some point in the future after a climate-change experiment designed to halt global warming actually led to an Ice Age, Snowpiercer is the name of a high-speed train that travels the globe, holding the few living remaining humans who survived the big freeze.
+From Academy Award-winning director Bong Joon-ho comes this post-apocalyptic thriller set at some point in the future after a climate-change experiment designed to halt global warming actually led to an Ice Age.
+Snowpiercer is the name of a high-speed train that travels the globe, holding the few living remaining humans who survived the big freeze.
 But even in the train, there is a class system: Toward the front, the rich passengers eat real food and enjoy luxuries that are inconceivable to those back in coach, who are fed protein bars made from dead insects and are forced to do whatever they’re told—and a class war seems inevitable.
-According to The New York Times, “The idea of a high-speed train chugging through glaciers has a children’s-book charm

 The Blackcoat’s Daughter (2015)